nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

 ## What is VolunSync?
 Welcome to VolunSync!
 We've created this friendly Human Resource Management System (HRMS) specially for nonprofits to help manage their wonderful volunteers.
-Think of VolunSync as your helpful assistant that makes it easy to coordinate volunteers, organize events, keep track of hours, and stay in touch with everyone – all in one place.
+Think of VolunSync as your helpful assistant that makes it easy to coordinate volunteers and organize events all in one place.

 ## Before You Start